 Carole Fielding Student Grants

-For over a decade, the Carole Fielding Student Grants have supported work by undergraduate and graduate students in film and video.
-Each year, more than $4000 is competitively awarded for production proposals in five categories.
-Up to $1000 is awarded for research projects.
+For over two decades, the Carole Fielding Student Grants have supported work by undergraduate and graduate students in film and video.
+Each year, more than $5000 is competitively awarded for production/research proposals in five categories.
 Every year, the UFVA allocates money from dues and scholarship donations to fund the entire budget of the Carole Fielding Student Grants.

 Applicant must be sponsored by a faculty member who is an active member of the University Film and Video Association.
 Applicant must submit a one-page project description, one-page resume, statement by sponsoring UFVA member, and budget.

 Production applicants must submit a script for narrative projects, (up to 30 minutes); a detailed treatment for documentary (up to 45 minutes); or a treatment, storyboard/script for experimental/animation/multimedia projects.